 Disclaimer: as a project manager, you will come across employees who are unable to make correct time estimations, and will usually overpromise.
 If you are just getting familiar with the team, there is no way to know someone’s habits and tendencies, so you are most likely to feel the consequences.
 However, handling situations like this is a part of being a good project manager - just be sure that you are the one solving, not creating them.

 But let’s get back to team members and their issues.

 You are inexperienced and faced with a project you haven’t been working on before - simply put, you have NO idea how long it will take you to complete ANY of the given tasks.
 But you make an estimation anyway, and now the entire project is falling behind because you overpromised.

 If it makes you feel any better, your project manager is just as “guilty” as you are: it was their responsibility to manage the deadlines and notice if anyone sets an unrealistic due date.
 They may be just as inexperienced as you, or they do not know the team very well.
 The bottom line is - the project will be late and bad time estimation is to blame.

 So, how to stop overpromising, but start setting acceptable deadlines?
 Well, it’s time to start estimating better (bet you didn’t see that one coming).
 And while there are several ways to make better time and task estimation, we’ve opted to present you with a somewhat unconventional but effective method.

 ”Work expands to fill the time allocated for its completion.”

 What does that mean?
-If you take upon yourself to complete a task that requires eight work hours, and your deadline is in 8 hours as well - you will achieve it in 8 hours.
+If you take it upon yourself to complete a task that requires eight work hours, and your deadline is in eight hours as well - you will achieve it in eight hours.
 However, if you get the same task and a three-day deadline, the chance is you will not complete it before the final hour.
 It isn’t about how much time is required - it’s how much time you got that determines when the task should be completed.

 Step 1: Track Your Time